ipfs/roadmap/README.md

 ## 2019 Priority

-We will be focusing our efforts into a single (lazer focus) priority. **📦 Supporting Package Managers**
+We will be focusing our efforts into a single (lazer focus) priority. **📦 Package Managers**

 Adding end-to-end support for package managers will provide a verifiable and co-hostable foundation for a vital use-case that we rely on.
 It will focus us on delivering performance and stability improvements while introducing IPFS to a huge community who have the skills to contribute back.
 See inbound interest [here](https://github.com/ipfs/notes/issues?q=is%3Aissue+is%3Aopen+label%3A%22package+managers%22).

-At the same time, we will continue supporting **🤝 Supporting community growth** in best way we can, without diverging too much from our main Priority.
+At the same time, we will continue supporting **🤝 Community Growth** in the best way we can, without diverging too much from our main Priority.
 We want ensure that we are setting up our community for success by addressing key needs to unlock their growth in 2019.
 Making our users successful and delivering on their top needs to ensure they have a smooth and productive experience with IPFS helps us retain and gain adoption, grow our community, increase our impact, and demonstrate our maturity as a project.

 **Why setting a single priority?**